Sxing2/CLIP-Test-time-Counterattacks/README.md

 ```

 ## Ackowledgement
-Our code is developed based on [TeCoA (ICLR-23)](https://github.com/cvlab-columbia/ZSRobust4FoundationModel).
+Our code is developed based on open-source code of [TeCoA (ICLR-23)](https://github.com/cvlab-columbia/ZSRobust4FoundationModel).
 We thank the authors for their work.
 Please also consider citing their paper:
 ```
 @inproceedings{maounderstanding,
   title={Understanding Zero-shot Adversarial Robustness for Large-Scale Models},